-2022 Annual Risk Meeting, co-organized with Morgan Stanley
+2022 Annual Risk Meeting, co-hosted with Morgan Stanley

-Humanity is experiencing rapid change within a number of inter-coupled systems.
-Shocks from COVID, climate change, and new technologies are affecting simultaneous regime shifts in our financial, supply, energy, belief, political, institutional, and international systems, creating a moment reminiscent of the 1970s.
-The interdependences among these systems frustrate reductionist attempts to understand the arch of change by examining individual systems in isolation.
+Society is experiencing rapid change within a number of coupled systems.
+Shocks from COVID, climate change, and new technologies are leading to regime shifts in our financial, supply, energy, belief, political, institutional, and international systems.
+Some have argued that this constellation of changes has created a moment reminiscent of the 1970s.
+The interdependencies among these systems have frustrated reductionist methods and disciplinary projects that seek to understand and predict patterns of change by examining individual systems in isolation.

 For strategists and decision-makers, periods of increased change are among the most exciting, and offer outsized opportunities.
 Complexity-based views of social systems highlight the processes and mechanisms that underlie change.
-Trends, phase transitions, and cycles are among the change processes most relevant to our current situation.
+Trends, phase transitions, and cycles are among those categories of change most relevant to our current situation.

-- Trends are the most intuitive type of system-level change; they build over time, and can often be forecast with some degree of near-term accuracy.
+- Trends are the most intuitive type of system-level change.
+They show consistent directionality over time and can often be forecast with some degree of near-term accuracy.

-This meeting, SFI’s first in-person Risk Meeting since the pandemic, will survey the state of change in a number of these inter-coupled systems.
-Particular emphasis will be paid to instances in which changes in an adjacent system dampen, disrupt, or accelerate the trends, phase transitions, and cycles that typically characterize change.
+This event, SFI’s first in-person Risk Meeting since the start of the pandemic, will survey our understanding of these three processes of change in a number of complex coupled systems.
+Particular emphasis will be placed on those factors and processes - natural and engineered - that dampen, disrupt, or accelerate trends, phase transitions, and cycles.